MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb_powerruntimecontrolrequest.md

 The size, in bytes, of the buffer that <i>OutBuffer</i> points to.

-#### - BytesReturned [out, optional]
+#### - PowerControlCode [in]

-An optional pointer to a buffer that contains the number of bytes that are written by the PEP to the output buffer.
+A pointer to a GUID that defines the meaning of the display miniport driver's control request.
+For more information, see Remarks.

 ## -returns